 Due Diligence Questionnaire

-As a solutions-oriented program, the FPIEP developed an FPIC Due Diligence Questionnaire, which provides a list of considerations for investors seeking to implement best practices to solicit the free, prior and informed consent (FPIC) of indigenous peoples as to development or resources on and near their lands and territories.
+As a solutions-oriented program, First Peoples developed an FPIC Due Diligence Questionnaire, which provides a list of considerations for investors seeking to implement best practices to solicit the free, prior and informed consent (FPIC) of indigenous peoples as to development or resources on and near their lands and territories.
 The questionnaire is a tool meant to inform the process of engagement between indigenous peoples and non-governmental entities from outside the community.
 The questionnaire is based on international standards as to the rights of indigenous peoples.